The Challenge to the Dakota Access Pipeline Isn’t Over: Cheyenne River Sioux Take Battle to Court: Emma Niles

 She and Frazier hope the energy and passion of the #NoDAPL activists will translate into support for their legal campaign on CrowdJustice.

-“The American government has failed us,” Frazier said,“but the American people have not.”
+“The American government has failed us,” Frazier said, “but the American people have not.”

 Advertisement